 Although not technically in Scotland, we feel that Alnwick Castle deserves a mention.
 Located about an hour south of the Scottish border, Alnwick Castle is the second largest inhabited castle in England, after Windsor Castle.
 However, it is for its starring role in the first two Harry Potter films that most people will recognise Alnwick Castle.
 Its 900-year-old walls were the filming location for Hogwarts as well as also featuring in Downton Abbey.
 You can visit this stunning stronghold on our day tour of the Northumberland Coast.

 Feel inspired to visit some of these amazing castles in Scotland?
 Rabbie’s provides small group tours departing from Edinburgh, Inverness, Aberdeen and Glasgow to a selection of these fantastic sites.
 You can marvel at the culture, learn about the history and take in the scenery.
 All the while, our friendly and knowledgeable guides make the trip extra special as they share their expert knowledge and captivating tales of the castles.
-Join us for an unforgettable journey into the past today.
+Whether you journey to join us from one of the many train stations in England or via direct flights to Scotland from the USA, Rabbie's will welcome you aboard.
+Travel with us for an unforgettable journey into the past today.